corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ## How a State is Represented in the Database

-Each state type can be represented as a JSON string (`custom_representation` column in the database), use that JSON representation to write the vault named queries.
-However, this representation needs to be pre-defined.
+Each state type can be represented as a pre-defined JSON string (`custom_representation` column in the database).
+Use that JSON representation to write the vault-named queries.

 Implement the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.